Support the news

 Russia's support for Trump was open — Putin spoke about it as did government-controlled or aligned sources.
 Plus the U.S. intelligence community reportedly had a human source close to Putin that confirmed his instructions to interfere in the election.

-There also is likely a wealth of signals intelligence, including intercepted communications between Russian officials or between Russians and others.
-Part of that underpinned an indictment brought by Justice Department special counsel Robert Mueller against 13 Russians and three Russian companies charged with the social media agitation.
-Other open evidence includes a leaked report by the National Security Agency that documented a cyberattack on an elections vendor by Russia's military intelligence agency, the GRU.
+Other open evidence includes extensive congressional testimony and a leaked report by the National Security Agency that documented a cyberattack on an elections vendor by Russia's military intelligence agency, the GRU.

 Could it happen again?